The best part: the code (Ctrl+W) is described in the manual

 - Multiplayer Cheating: cheating while playing games with other people, goes into both of the above types, as it involves both internal (design oversights and tweaking settings to do such things as see through walls) and external (programs to alter the game to give an advantage).
 The most (in)famous are Wallhacks (ability to see or move through walls), Aimbots (automatically get a perfect aim at an opponent's most vulnerable areas) and Speedhacks (move much faster than is normally allowed), and, of course, in games where players are in physical proximity there are people who will steal joypads, subtly alter game settings, look at other's screens or outright get physical.
 It goes without saying that if you do these things with even a hint of seriousness, you deserve everything you get in return.

 As a more grey part of internal forms of this, there is also glitch exploitation.
 Sometimes this can change a game a lot but still make it playable for veterans, which makes it a form of "Stop Having Fun" Guys

 if it is mercilessly used on casual players, or it's an outright game breaker

 , where it earns the same effect as cheating against opponents who don't use it themselves.

 Players, predictably, have different feelings about cheating.
 Some think that cheating in any form is inexcusable.
-They feel that games were meant to be played as is, and cheaters are no-good scum who don't even deserve to look
+They feel that games were meant to be played as is, and cheaters don't even deserve to look

 Of course, sometimes the computer does this to you

-This is just a page about the types; no examples.
-Not to be confused with cheating in fights
+This is just a page is only about the types of cheating.
+It is not to be confused with cheating in fights or cheating in relationships.